 While choosing a technology for your futuristic manufacturing needs, polymer-based additive manufacturing (3D printing) is oftentimes one of the most obvious choices.
 However, despite their ubiquitous presence and low cost, the technology is still finding its place in the dog-eat-dog world of manufacturing.
 The main challenge has been the degradation of the 3D printed part over its lifetime, and their structural strength when compared to conventional processes.

-In order to address this, one of the most interesting developments in 3D printing has been the advent of composites (fiber reinforced) 3D printing.
+In order to address this, one of the most interesting developments in 3D printing has been the advent of composites (fiber-reinforced) 3D printing.
 The key here is to combine the high-strength, lightweight composites with low cost, rapid 3D printing manufacturing.

 The Fundamental Difference in Manufacturing Composites

-The purpose of this article is to bring the differences between composite 3D printing and AFP/ATL processes (these will be discussed in a separate article) to light, so let's start with briefly defining the technologies.
+The purpose of this article is to bring the differences between composite 3D printing and AFP processes (these will be discussed in a separate article) to light, so let's start with briefly defining the technologies.

-- Fiber reinforced 3D printing: Single plan layer of melted material reinforced with fiber is extruded onto a flat mold surface.
+- Fiber-reinforced 3D printing: Single plan layer of melted material reinforced with fiber is extruded onto a flat mold surface.
 The two main categories we will focus on are short fiber and continuous fiber.
 Short fiber printing uses individual sections of fiber, creating a part with decent overall strength, but not great in any one direction.
 This is similar to creating parts with chopped strand mat glass.
 Continuous fiber printing uses long fibers that are similar to unidirectional (UD) sheets, and provide excellent strength in tension.
 The differences are shown below.

-- Tape Laying: Whereas in 3D printing the material is extruded, tape laying works by pulling strips of tape (usually unidirectional) along a surface, where complexity is determined by the tool's capabilities.
+- Fiber Placement: Whereas in 3D printing the material is extruded, tape laying works by pulling strips of tape (usually unidirectional) along a surface, where complexity is determined by the tool's capabilities.
 The tapes can be either pre-impregnated with resin or dry, which are pulled from the laying tool, then heated and pressed onto the shaped mold.
 There are two main categories here as well: tapes using either thermoset resin or thermoplastic resin.
 Thermoset resin is the most common type of matrix material used today, and is primarily used in aerospace, automotive, or marine applications.
-Thermoplastic is gaining popularity due to recyclability and development in its strength, and is mainly used for pipes in the oil and gas industry.
+Thermoplastic is gaining popularity due to recyclability and development in its strength and is mainly used for pipes in the oil and gas industry.

 Pros and Cons of Each Technology